RPertille/ChillModels/README.md

  - Low-Chill Model (Gilreath and Buchanan, 1981)
  - Model for Cherry "Sweetheart" (Guak and Nielsen, 2013)
  - Model for apple "Gala" (Guak and Nielsen, 2013)
- - Dinamic Model (Fichmann, 1987) adapted of the "chillR" package
+ - Dynamic Model (Fichmann, 1987) adapted of the "chillR" package
  - Unified Model of Chuine (Chuine, I. et al. 2016)

 The `ChillModels` package is hosted in GitHub.
 You can download it from GitHub using `devtools` package.